 GRRIN will not disclose the identities of the surrendering owner or the adopter to one another.
 All pertinent information regarding a dog’s physical condition, temperament and behavior will be shared with prospective adopters by the dog’s caseworker and foster family.

 GRRIN’s network for sheltering, rehabilitating and placing Golden Retrievers into permanent homes is centered around our foster home program.
 Prospective adopters can rest assured knowing GRRIN has committed much time and energy to caring for all of our dogs in a family setting.
 Foster care continues as long as necessary, allowing GRRIN time to find the perfect, permanent home for each dog.

 Adoption fees are $300 for dogs under 8 and $150 for a dog 8 or more years old, effective February 1, 2014.

-Physical fencing is required by GRRIN except in the case of select senior dogs; invisible fencing is NOT acceptable because it does not provide a reliable barrier either to restrain the Golden or to prevent other animals from entering the yard.
+Physical fencing is required by GRRIN; invisible fencing is NOT acceptable because it does not provide a reliable barrier either to restrain the Golden or to prevent other animals from entering the yard.
 GRRIN also requires all applicants to agree to house their dog inside the home and keep the dog inside whenever they are away from the premises.
 GRRIN’s “indoor while gone policy” is a key part of our mission to promote responsible pet ownership.

 GRRIN’s ultimate goal is to make the perfect match for each Golden and family; therefore, much attention is given to understanding the needs of both.
 Our adoption coordinator matches people with dogs after thoroughly discussing the needs of both with the dog’s caseworker, foster family, and the approved prospective owner.